medvedevgroup/minimizer-jaccard-estimator/reproduce/README.md

 other pairs) for mutation rate 10%.

 #### plantain.K=7.first_pair.fa.gz
-plantain.K=8.first_pair.fa.gz

-Unrelated sequence pairs generated as random duplicate-free walks.
+Unrelated sequence pairs generated as duplicate-free random walks.
 There is one pair for each target Jaccard (10%, 20%, ... , 90%).

 #### hg38.chr20.L=1K.fa.gz